HasangerGames/survivreloaded-server/README.md

 ### Step 3: Run the server

 To run the server, a modern version of Node.js is required.
+Open a terminal or command prompt in the repo folder, and run the following commands:

 ```
 npm install
 npm start
 ```

+To open the game, go to `http://0.0.0.0:8000` in your browser.